zeyuzhangzyz/AxiomVision/README.md

 - MMDetection: Converted JSON output to standardized TXT format
 - All models: Normalized coordinates and unified class indexing

+Three large models are not included in this repository due to their size.
+You can download them from the following link based on the path in the [link](https://drive.google.com/drive/folders/1lRYIBUrhWHA8jWTqQOIZd1hcsHoIwXMR?usp=drive_link).
+Please move the downloaded models to the corresponding folder in the repository.
+Such as 'yolov5x.pt' is in 'DNN/yolov5/' in the link, so please make sure the path of the model is 'DNN/yolov5/yolov5x.pt'.

 ## 📚 Dataset:
 We searched for online traffic cameras on YouTube and found four different views monitoring the same intersection.
 We saved scenes from various environments, including daytime, dusk, night, and snowy conditions.